 Note: in order for MacFly Pro to remove duplicates in your Dropbox, you will have to exclude it from the default ignore list before scanning (Step 1.1)

 In addition, MacFly Pro can help clean up redundant system and user logs, temporary files, remove apps and much more.
-You can download MacFly Pro and enjoy a free 7-day trial, which basically lets you remove duplicates from your Mac for free at least once.
+You can download MacFly Pro for free and easily remove duplicates from your Mac.
 Using a dedicated app to clean duplicates is by far the fastest and easiest way to keep your Mac clean.